kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

+- The behavior with feature gate and API turned on/off and mix match
 - Create VolumeAttributesClass successfully
 - Delete VolumeAttributesClass with finalizer fails
 - Delete VolumeAttributesClass without finalizer succeeds